Technology

 - You need to use electricity to power the pump which circulates the liquid in the outside loop.
 But for every unit of electricity used by the pump, you get between two and three units of heat – making this an efficient way to heat a building.

-- Cheaper Economy 7 electricity tariffs can be used to lower the cost of electricity to power the heat pump and special heat pump tariffs may be available from some electricity suppliers.
+- Cheaper Economy 7 electricity tariffs can be used to lower the cost of electricity to power the heat pump.

 Cons of air source heat pumps